Farmers Insurance in the Community

 Community Outreach Programs

 We reward employees who give back to their communities with a program called the Volunteer Incentive Program (VIP), making charitable donations to non-profits they care about.
-For each of the past six years, we’ve selected employees to volunteer for one- or two-week opportunities to rebuild homes in communities devastated by disasters such as tornadoes, floods and hurricanes.
+Through our rebuild program, employees have picked up hammers and hard hats to assist in repairing homes in communities devastated by disasters such as tornadoes, floods, and hurricanes.

 Farmers is also focused on initiatives that assist our operations to be more sustainable.
 This includes changes in the way we manage our facilities and our fleet.
 We’re working to: make our buildings greener; encourage electric vehicle (EV) use with charging stations at some sites; reduce energy consumption with carpool programs and flex time; strive to reduce internal paper usage, and deploy a mobile claims center bus with green features.

 “My daughter, Taylor, has uncontrollable epilepsy and was in need of a service dog that would not only detect Taylor’s seizures before they happened, but also give major emotional support during other numerous procedures and surgeries.”